RadiantBlockchain/radiant-node/doc/build-unix.md

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Bitcoin ABC may be compiled in disable-wallet mode by passing `-DBUILD_BITCOIN_WALLET=OFF` on the cmake command line.
+When the intention is to run only a P2P node without a wallet, Bitcoin Cash Node may be compiled in disable-wallet mode by passing `-DBUILD_BITCOIN_WALLET=OFF` on the cmake command line.

 Mining is also possible in disable-wallet mode using the `getblocktemplate` RPC call.